ohrrpgce/ohrrpgce-apt/README.md

 [These notes](https://www.slimesalad.com/forum/viewtopic.php?p=111978#p111978), although very old, may still be relevant.

 # License
 The Pygame Subset for Android is licensed under the GNU Lesser General Public License.
-To the best of our knowledge, Pygame, SDL, and all other dependences are licensed under compatible licenses.
+To the best of our knowledge, Pygame, SDL, and all other dependencies are licensed under compatible licenses.

-The Pygame Subset for Android is by:
+The Pygame Subset for Android is by Tom Rothamel and Patrick Dawson.

-Tom Rothamel
-Patrick Dawson
 It integrates code from a number of projects under other licenses:

-Python-for-android
+* Python-for-android
-Pelya's Android port of SDL 1.2 ([OHRRPGCE fork](https://github.com/bob-the-hamster/commandergenius)) Jinja2
+* Pelya's Android port of SDL 1.2 ([OHRRPGCE fork](https://github.com/bob-the-hamster/commandergenius))
+* Jinja2
-Colorama
+* Colorama
-Binary builds of the OHRRPGCE, SDL and SDL_mixer
+* Binary builds of the OHRRPGCE, SDL and SDL_mixer